If you suffer from symptoms such as itching or dermatitis, high histamine levels or a histamine intolerance could be a reason for the reaction.

 Opt for a Low Histamine Diet

 If you suffer from these skin conditions and want to understand if histamines could be one of the contributing factors, the first step can be adopting a low histamine diet.
+You may also have a histamine intolerance if you have certain medical conditions such as chronic stress, gastrointestinal disorders, and liver conditions.
 You may wish to seek advice from a health care practitioner so that your proper nutritional intake is maintained.

 A low histamine diet includes: